AElfProject/AElf/docs/protocol/addresses.md

 }
 ```

 To sum up, if you need an AElf keypair, you can either directly use the **create** command or use the js-sdk.
 Note that this keypair files should be located in the keys folder of the data directory (datadir).
-You can read more about this in the [Getting started](../introduction/run-node.md) section.
+You can read more about this in the [getting started](../tutorials/run-node.md) section.